poietic-generator/poietic-generator-api-ruby/Readme.md

     export PATH=$PATH:/var/lib/gems/1.8/bin/

-Finally, from the project directory, run the following command to install locally into the "vendor/" directory the gems required by this project and all their dependencies :
+Finally, from the project directory, run the following command to install locally into the "vendor/bundle" directory the gems required by this project and all their dependencies :

-    bundle install --path vendor
+    bundle install --path vendor/bundle

 ## 2. Configuration